bitwarden/help/_articles/hosting/install-on-premise.md

 tags: [hosting, docker, install, deploy]
 ---

-{% warning %}
-On-premise hosting is currently in beta.
-It is not yet ready for real, production use.
-You should only use this beta for testing purposes.
-DO NOT STORE SENSITIVE DATA IN THESE BETA INSTALLATIONS.
-There will be no upgrade path to the production versions from these beta installations and they should be removed when you are done testing.

-You can provide feedback about this beta on GitHub at <https://github.com/bitwarden/core/issues/62>.
-{% endwarning %}

 This article will walk you through how to install and deploy bitwarden to your own server.
 Because bitwarden is a cross platform application, you can install and deploy it on Linux, macOS, and Windows machines.

 ## Table of Contents